diegopacheco/tech-resources/src/rationale.md

 ## Tech Study

+I have this repository since 2017.
+I always had this collections of resources to give "tips" and "directions" to people I was mentoring/coaching.

 #### How to use this gist?

 This gist contains lists of resources about JS, Mobile, Architecture/DevOps and Cloud Native.
 Each gist has a list <BR>